Data Augmentation for Seizure Prediction with Generative Diffusion Model: Methodology

 \subsection{Training and Testing}

 In our work, we use the leave-one-out cross-validation strategy.
-Specifically, if a patient has N seizures, we have N parts of preictal data.
-So we divide the whole interictal data into N equal parts.
-For every cross-validation, we take one part from the interictal data followed by one part from the preictal data as the testing set while the rest of the interictal and preictal data serve as the training set.
-Since preictal samples are far less than interictal samples in the training set, we employ four methods to solve the imbalanced problem:
+Specifically, for a patient with $N$ seizures, we have $N$ parts of preictal data.
+So the whole interictal data is divided into $N$ equal parts accordingly.
+For every cross-validation, we take one part from the interictal data followed by one part from the preictal data as the test set while the rest of the interictal and preictal data serve as the training set.
+Due to the low-frequency of epileptic seizures, the total duration of the preictal data is significantly less than that of the interictal data.
+As we can see in Fig. \ref{fig5}, all subjects in the CHB-MIT and Kaggle database have an interictal-to-preictal ratio greater than 4:1.
+Some of them even exceed a ratio of 20:1.
+In order to avoid the adverse effects of imbalanced data on predictive models \cite{barandela2004imbalanced}, we employ four methods to solve the imbalanced problem:

-\begin{itemize} \item Downsampling \cite{khan2017focal}: Randomly picking samples from the interictal data until we get the same number as the preictal samples. \item Sliding windows \cite{truong2018convolutional}: Sliding windows with length W along the time axis at every step S over preictal EEG signals to create samples. \item Recombination \cite{zhang2019epilepsy}: We first divide each preictal samples into three segments, and then randomly pick three segments to recombine new artificial samples. \item Diffusion model: We use the proposed DiffEEG to generate high-quality preictal samples. \end{itemize}
+\begin{itemize} \item Down-sampling \cite{khan2017focal}: Randomly picking samples from the interictal data until we get the same number as the preictal samples. \item Sliding windows \cite{truong2018convolutional}: Sliding windows of length $W$ at every step $S$ to create samples with overlapping parts. \item Recombination \cite{zhang2019epilepsy}: We first divide each preictal samples into three segments, and then randomly pick three segments to recombine new artificial samples. \item Diffusion model: We use the proposed DiffEEG to generate high-quality preictal samples. \end{itemize}